-- Over a double Boiled melt your butter and chocolate.
+- Over a double boiler, melt your butter and chocolate.
 Let cool.

 - Whisk in your melted chocolate.

-- In a separate bowl combine your coffee, flour, coco powder, baking powder and salt.
+- In a separate bowl combine your instant coffee, flour, cocoa powder, baking powder and salt.

 - Add your dry ingredients to your wet ingredients.
 Whisk well.

-- In an 8x 8 baking dish place a piece of parchment paper for easy removal.
-Pour your batter in the pan.
+- Line an 8x8 baking dish with parchment paper.
+Leave some overhang on the sides for easy removal.
+Pour your batter in the pan and spread evenly.

 - Bake at 350 degrees for 60 minutes or until the center comes out clean.

-- Once brownies come out and are cooled completely, ice your brownies
+- Once the brownies come out and are cooled completely, ice your brownies.

 - Serve and enjoy!